-What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay: Diagnosis and the medical or surgical treatment of injuries \$5 for each office visit for Medicareand diseases of the feet (such as hammer toe or heel spurs) covered services (medically necessary Routine foot care for members with certain medical foot care). conditions affecting the lower limbs \$5 for each routine visit.
-For all members, covered services include one routine visit every 60 days, regardless of condition Prostate cancer screening exams There is no coinsurance, copayment, or For men age 50 and older, covered services include the deductible for an annual PSA test. following - once every 12 months: Physician office visit copayment may Digital rectal exam apply.
+What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay: Diagnosis and the medical or surgical treatment of \$5 for each office visit for Medicareinjuries and diseases of the feet (such as hammer toe or covered services (medically necessary foot heel spurs) care).
+Routine foot care for members with certain medical \$5 for each routine visit. conditions affecting the lower limbs For all members, covered services include one routine visit every 60 days, regardless of condition 🍑 Prostate cancer screening exams There is no coinsurance, copayment, or For men age 50 and older, covered services include the deductible for an annual PSA test. following - once every 12 months: Physician office visit copayment may Digital rectal exam apply.
 Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body You pay: part or function.
-These include, but are not limited to: \$0 for each Medicare-covered item. colostomy bags and supplies directly related to colostomy (may require prior care, pacemakers, braces, prosthetic shoes, artificial limbs, and authorization/approval in advance to be breast prostheses (including a surgical brassiere after a covered) mastectomy).
+These include, but are not limited to: \$0 for each Medicare-covered item. colostomy bags and supplies directly related to colostomy (may require prior authorization/approval care, pacemakers, braces, prosthetic shoes, artificial limbs, and in advance to be covered) breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-What you must pay when you get Services that are covered for you these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are You pay: covered for members who have moderate to very severe \$10 for each visit for Medicare-covered chronic obstructive pulmonary disease (COPD) and a referral pulmonary rehabilitation services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or We cover one alcohol misuse screening for adults with deductible for the Medicare-covered Medicare (including pregnant women) who misuse alcohol, screening and counseling to reduce but aren't alcohol dependent. alcohol misuse preventive benefit.
-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're Physician office visit copayment may competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Services that are covered for you Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are You pay:

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+\$15 for each visit for Medicare-covered pulmonary rehabilitation services.

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.